aniruddha-adhikary/healthchecks-python/README.md

 Take a template function, take it a motivation to implement a health check in your codebase.

+ * Make sure to consider timeouts, and use proper timeouts for every health check.
+ Otherwise your health check itself might hand up, waiting endlessly.

 # Libraries Covered

 ## Databases and Caches